palewire/californiacivicdata.org/_posts/2015-04-16-calaccess-challenge.markdown

 But thanks to valuable code contributions at [a recent hackathon](http://www.californiacivicdata.org/2015/02/17/opennews-scrapers/), we have extracted a short list of the most important campaign filers.

 Your task is to try to reconcile [that list](https://dl.dropboxusercontent.com/u/3640647/2015-calaccess-challenge/candidates.csv) with the [“Open States” identifiers](http://openstates.org/downloads/) developed by the Sunlight Foundation.
-Then our data can be linked to other source that also include use the Sunlight system.
+Then our data can be linked to other source that also use the Sunlight system.

 ### Challenge #4: Propose a network model or statistic for meaningful analysis of relationships